harrycook38/Gen2_Analysis/README.md

   2. Preprocessing/generate_fif.py
     a.
 Select target stings such as 'shift', 'trigin1', 'auxin0' *some edits required for anything beyond shift and trigin
-  3. Inspect time-series data from the fif file, and generate filtered version if desired
+  3. Preprocessing/inspec_sensor_data:
+    a.
+Plot time-series, average noise floor and spectrogram
+    b.
+If desired, save a new .fif which is bandpass+notch filtered